-- 1. Our dedicated Quit Line may be reached at (505) 923-5231 or toll-free at 1-866-742-7095, 24 hours a day, every day to help you get started

-- Face-to-face individual and group counseling.
+- 1. Our dedicated Quit Line may be reached at (505) 923-5231 or toll-free at 1-866-742-7095, 24 hours a day, every day to help you get started - Individual telephone Tobacco Cessation coaching with our PHP Health Coaches.
+They will review medications that can help you stop using tobacco and support you every step of the way. - 3.
+Face-to-face individual and group counseling.
 These services do not require prior authorization.
-These are provided by your healthcare provider, but if you need help providing options, our Quit Line can assist you

-- 3. The following nicotine replacement therapies (covered when you have a prescription):
+These are provided by your healthcare provider, but if you need help providing options, our Quit Line can assist you - 4.
+The following nicotine replacement therapies (covered at no charge when you have a prescription): - Bupropion - Chantix - Nicotrol inhaler - Nicotrol nasal spray

-- Bupropion

-- Chantix

-- Nicotrol inhaler

-- Nicotrol nasal spray